Elia Kazan: Being an "actor's director"

 Kazan's need to remain close to his actors continued up to his last film, The Last Tycoon (1976).
 He remembered that Robert De Niro, the star of the film, "would do almost anything to succeed", and even cut his weight down from 170 to 128 pounds for the role.
 Kazan adds that De Niro "is one of a select number of actors I've directed who work hard at their trade, and the only one who asked to rehearse on Sundays.
 Most of the others play tennis.
 Bobby and I would go over the scenes to be shot."

-The powerful dramatic roles Kazan brought out from many of his actors was due, partly, to his ability to recognize their personal traits.
+The powerful, dramatic roles Kazan brought out in many of his actors were due, in part, to his ability to recognize their personal traits.
 Although he did not know De Niro before this film, for example, Kazan later writes, "Bobby is more meticulous ... he's very imaginative.
 He's very precise.
 He figures everything out both inside and outside.
 He has good emotion.
 He's a character actor: everything he does he calculates.
 In a good way, but he calculates."
 Kazan developed and used those personality traits for his character in the film.
 Although the film did poorly at the box office, some reviewers praised De Niro's acting.
 Film critic Marie Brenner writes that "for De Niro, it is a role that surpasses even his brilliant and daring portrayal of Vito Corleone in The Godfather, part II, ... [his] performance deserves to be compared with the very finest".
 Marlon Brando, in his autobiography, goes into detail about the influence Kazan had on his acting:

 I have worked with many movie directors—some good, some fair, some terrible.
 Kazan was the best actors' director by far of any I've worked for ... the only one who ever really stimulated me, got into a part with me and virtually acted it with me ... he chose good actors, encouraged them to improvise, and then improvised on the improvisation ...
-He gave his cast freedom and ... was always emotionally involved in the process and his instincts were perfect ...
+He gave his cast freedom and ... was always emotionally involved in the process and his instincts were perfect. ...
 I've never seen a director who became as deeply and emotionally involved in a scene as Gadg ... he got so wrought up that he started chewing on his hat.